ohickman/sandbox/markdown.md

   1. first item in the child list.
     1. What if I want a grandchild in a numbered list.
   2. second item in the child list.
-  1. you don't even have ot use the coorect numbers!
+  1. you don't even have to use the correct numbers!
   * unnumbered item in the child list gets numbered anyhow.
     *  but its child list doesn't.
   - each level of a list has uniform numbering.